 In the third quarter of 1995, the Company adopted a plan to dispose of certain non-core businesses acquired as a result of the acquisition of Burnup & Sims in March 1994.
 See Note 13 of Notes to Consolidated Financial Statements.
 These businesses included the operations of a printing company, a theater chain and an uninterrupted power supply assembler.
 During 1995, the Company sold the assets of the theater chain and the assembler.
 The two transactions netted a gain of \$7.4 million after tax.
 The remaining theater operations have been closed and are currently being marketed for sale for the underlying real estate value.
-Based on the estimated net realizable value of these businesses, a loss on disposition of approximately \$6.4 million, net of tax, relating to the remaining discontinued operations was recorded in 1995.
-The Company sold the printing company in January 1997 for its carrying value.
+Based on the estimated net realizable value of these businesses, a loss on disposition of approximately \$6.4 million, net of tax, relating to the printing company in January 1997 for its carrying value.